mdmurbach/ImpedanceAnalyzer/docs/source/index.rst

 Welcome to Impedance Analyzer's documentation!
 ==============================================

+Impedance Analyzer is an open-source, web-based analysis platform aimed at making physics-based models as easy to use as equivalent circuits for quantitative analysis of EIS experimental data.

+It is currently hosted here: http://theimpedanceanalyzer.com

 .. toctree::
     :maxdepth: 1
     :caption: Contents:

-    intro
-    use
     contribute
-    todo

-Impedance Analyzer is an open-source tool for the analysis of electrochemical impedance spectroscopy (EIS) data.

-It is currently hosted here: http://35.163.98.131

 Indices and tables
 ===================